What is Xamarin? How has the cross-platform development tool evolved? And what does the ROI look like for teams who decide to leverage it?

-Developing with Xamarin.Forms: Using Xamarin.Forms, the same developer would be able to build the experience for iOS, Android and Windows with the same C# code base — no adjustments required.
+Developing with Xamarin.Forms: Using Xamarin.Forms, the same developer would be able to build the experience for iOS, Android, and Windows with the same C# codebase, requiring no adjustments.
 Xamarin.Forms then abstracts that experience automatically.
 Choosing to build the experience in Xamarin.Forms could save as much as 2.5x cost savings.

 Designing with Xamarin.Forms: Many designers are reticent to give up control or aren’t well-versed in the intricacies and limitations of Xamarin.Forms development.
 Before the experience of a solution can be elevated, teams must invest in understanding the technologies first.
 Appoint a cross-platform champion on your team or work with one.